Singapore's Role for ASEAN's Portfolio Investment: Discussions

 \section{Discussions}

 Section \ref{sec:results} shows that the elasticity of portfolio investment to distance is more negative for ASEAN than OECD.
 However, the difference is less significant when we exclude Singapore from the ASEAN sample.
-This suggests that Singapore's investment behavior is very different from other ASEAN members.
-Therefore, this section will examine the role of Singapore for portfolio investment of ASEAN as a whole.
+This suggests that Singapore's investment behavior is distinct from other ASEAN members.
+Therefore, this section examines the role of Singapore for portfolio investment of ASEAN.